jakub-mrow/AMS-backend/README.md

 docker-compose exec django manage migrate
 ```

-If manage script does not work than
+If manage script does not work then

 ```
 docker-compose exec django python manage.py migrate